 - Newborn hearing screening is done to check if your baby is born with hearing loss.

 - An eye exam is done to check if your baby is born with any eye problems.

 - Blood tests check thyroid function and look for blood disorders.

-Your baby may be treated for a variety of medical conditions related to Down syndrome.
+may be needed for a variety of medical conditions related to Down syndrome.
 Your baby may need surgery for birth defects, such as heart or gastrointestinal problems.

 Your baby may have trouble breastfeeding because of poor muscle tone.
 A lactation consultant can help you if your baby is having trouble latching on.
 A lactation consultant also can teach you how to pump and store breast milk.

 Your baby is at a higher risk for certain medical conditions.
 These include heart defects, gastrointestinal problems, hearing and vision loss, and infections.
-He will need regular checkups so his healthcare provider can monitor his health and development.
+Regular checkups will help your baby's healthcare provider monitor his or her health and development.

 CARE AGREEMENT:You have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health